ToolJet/ToolJet/docs/docs/setup/cloud-v3-migration.md

 ---
-id: upgrade-to-v3
+id: cloud-v3-migration
-title: ToolJet v3 (Beta) Migration Guide Self-Hosted
+title: ToolJet Cloud v3 Migration Guide
 ---

-# ToolJet v3 (Beta) Migration Guide
+# ToolJet Cloud v3 Migration Guide

-This documentation will help you upgrade your application from ToolJet v2.50.0-LTS to the pre-release/beta version of ToolJet v3.

-ToolJet v3 is a new **major version**, including **breaking changes** that require you to adjust your applications accordingly.
-We will guide you through this process and mention a few important changes.

-:::tip Before upgrading
-Before upgrading, we recommend reviewing your existing applications for any usage of deprecated features.
-Addressing these ahead of time will help reduce the work needed to upgrade to ToolJet v3.

-For complex applications, we also recommend setting up thorough testing procedures to ensure your apps function correctly after the upgrade.
+ToolJet Cloud will be upgraded to v3 on November 11th, 2024.
+This update includes breaking changes that may affect your applications.
+Please review and update your applications before November 11th to ensure they continue working after the upgrade.

+:::warning Important

+You must make these changes before November 11th to prevent disruption to your applications.
+The upgrade will happen automatically and cannot be postponed.

 :::

 ## Dynamic Input Restrictions